Xandowski/feedget/README.md

 ## ⚙ Features

 - [X] Reload feedbacks after a new feedback registered
-- [ ] Reload feedback votes after a new vote
+- [X] Reload feedback votes after a new vote
 - [ ] Fix screenshot url
-- [ ] Only logged in users can vote
 - [ ] Each users can only vote once
 - [ ] A user can unvote